ethereum/remix-project/libs/remix-ws-templates/src/templates/eip7702/README.md

 ## What's next

-This project also contains the file `Simple7702Account.sol`, this imports a standard implementation of an 7702 account.
+This project also contains the file `Simple7702Account.sol`, this uses a standard implementation of an 7702 account.
 - Compile and deploy this contract (make sure you select the correct contract).
-- In the `.deps` directory. you can open the file, `github/eth-infinitism/account-abstraction/contracts/accounts/Simple7702Account.sol` and see how the functions are being implemented.
+- Check how the functions are being implemented.
 Specifically the function `execute` and `executeBatch`.